devleaks/cockpitdecks-docs/docs/Extending/Internals/Design Helper.md

-Cockpitdecks comes with two button designer tools.
+Cockpitdecks comes with two designer tools.

+1. A Web Deck Designer
+2. A Button Designer

-# Deck Designer
+# Web Deck Designer

 The Deck Designer is a tool that help positioning and sizing elements on a virtual web deck background image.